-As I peddled and peddled, I had a lot of time on a bike to think about all of the things I learned on this trip.
+As I pedaled and pedaled, I had a lot of time on the bike to think about all of the things I learned on this trip.
 Some of these bike tour tips are things I learned and will take forward with me into my next biking adventure, and some were specific to my Basque Country biking experience, travel, and life in general.

 1. Bring Your Own Helmet

 I had only taken ½ day biking tours prior to this trip and on those shorter tours they always furnish helmets, so when I packed I didn’t even think about taking a helmet with me!
 Then I found out I was supposed to bring one…oops!
 Thankfully the tour company loaned me one.
 Biketours.com clearly had a helmet on their biking packing list – I just didn’t look!
 Rookie mistake.
-Make sure you check the packing list! (this is not only a bike tour tips, it’s a general travel tip – always double check the packing list)
+Make sure you check the packing list!
+(This is not only a bike tour tip, but it’s also a general travel tip – always double-check the packing list.)

 2. The Weather in Basque Country Changes Quickly Be Prepared

 In the entire week though, we only got really rained on three times.
-It surprisingly wasn’t an issue and I found the moody clouds to be perfect for landscape photography!
+Surprisingly, it wasn’t an issue and I found the moody clouds to be perfect for landscape photography!

 3. I’m Not Particularly Fond of Riding in Cities